jaspreetjolly/github.io/_posts/2018-06-26-Move Google Hangout chats to Office 365.md

 - Information about second party involved in conversation is captured.
 - Timestamp is maintained.

 Although both approaches mentioned above have their Pro's and Con's but considering that people generally don’t have very critical data stored in chats, hopefully you will have to do this very rarely and that too for limited users.
-Also hope that 3rd party migration tool vendors look into this and create a tools for this option.
+Also hope that 3rd party migration tool vendors look into this and create a tools for this.